mindboard/sierpinski-triangle-with-objective-c/README.md

 # Sierpinski Triangle with Objective-C

-This is example codes for the article [Sierpinski Triangle with Objective-C on MacOSX terminal](http://qiita.com/mindboard/items/f3ab3cadf65be2063732) that I am sharing at Qiita.
+This is example codes for the article [Sierpinski Triangle with Objective-C on MacOSX terminal](https://www.my-notebook.net/sierpinski-triangle-with-objective-c.html)